Lp-law/legal-assistant-backend/README.md

     - **Initial Report Generation**: OpenAI (configurable) analyzes uploaded documents plus case focus instructions and returns a structured defense-oriented report.
     - **Comparative Analysis**: Pick two expert opinions from the case and get an AI-generated comparison highlighting agreements, disagreements, and strategy guidance.
     - **Executive Summaries / Copy to Clipboard**: Reports are rendered with pre-wrap formatting for quick review and export.
+- **Medical Literature Enrichment**: The backend scans expert opinions for citations, hits Semantic Scholar / CrossRef, and feeds curated abstracts + metadata back into the AI prompt so it can verify whether plaintiffs' experts rely on the literature accurately.
 - **Literature Search Panel**: Ask a focused clinical / medico-legal question and receive curated article leads with summaries and implications for the defense.
 - **Audit-Friendly Logging**: All AI calls are logged with case/user metadata (no PHI), so activity can be traced when needed.
 - **Focused Analysis**: Users can guide the AI's focus towards specific legal points like negligence, causation, or life expectancy.